tuanphung/SmartTableView/README.md

 Sample Project
 --------------
 There's a sample project in the Demo directory.
+Or follow the instructions [here] (Doc/Examples.md)<br />
 Have fun!
-Or follow the instructions [here] (Doc/Examples.md)

 Usage
 --------------